-Reading this article might seem like I'm a Google groupie, but to be honest, they just do some things better than others.
-I used to use TripIt to organise my travel itinerary, but I recently found Google Trips, and I'm a convert!
+Honestly, I used to use an app called TripIt to organise my travel itinerary, but I started using Google Trips, and I'm a convert!
 It's seriously the best trip planner app I’ve ever used.
 Why?

-Well firstly, if you have a Gmail account and get your travel confirmations sent to this email address, they will be automatically uploaded to Google Trips in an itinerary format.
+Well firstly, if you have a Gmail account and get your travel confirmations sent to this email address, they will automatically be loaded into Google Trips in an itinerary format.

-Google Trips will automatically recognise the destinations you are visiting and give you recommendations on things to do, places to eat, tips on how to get around, essential information about the destinations and recommended day trip itineraries.
-You can also save all this information to your phone to access offline.
+Google Trips explore feature recognises the destination you are visiting and gives you recommendations on things to do, places to eat, tips on how to get around, essential information about the destinations and recommended day trip itineraries.
 This certainly makes the research part of your trip a breeze.

 Instagram is great for wasting time, keeping tabs on your loved ones (or your ex), but did you also know it’s also one of the most useful travel apps?
 If you want to visualise the place you are visiting, you can search for that place and have a look at other people photos that have been tagged with that location.
 You can also use the ‘Save to Collection' feature, which surprisingly a lot of people don't know about (it's the little flag symbol on the bottom right of the photo), to save the picture to a collection and access it later.

-Tip: Create a collection labelled with the destination you are planning to travel to and save any photos you come across into that collection.
-When it comes time to plan your itinerary you have a visual collection of things you want to see/do in that destination.
+Pro Tip: Create a collection labelled with the destination you are planning to travel to and save any photos you come across into that collection.
+When it comes time to plan your itinerary you have a visual collection with location geotags of all places you want to visit in that destination.

-Whenever I’m planning a trip to somewhere, I like to read blog posts as part of my research to get an idea of other traveller's first-hand experiences and recommendations for that destination.
-If I were to Google “Things to do in Japan”, I would end up getting pages of articles written solely to drive traffic to their website and click-bait articles with maybe a few helpful one thrown in here and there.
+Whenever I’m planning a trip, I like to read blog posts as part of my research to get an idea of other traveller's first-hand experiences and recommendations for that destination.
+If I were to Google “Things to do in Japan”, I would end up getting pages of articles written solely to drive traffic to their website and click-bait articles with maybe a few helpful ones thrown in here and there.